Worried about finding a rental in Lisbon? Take a look at our complete guide on landing the best deals at the lowest prices!

 • Business hub – more job opportunities;

-• Real estate market is very profitable;
+• The real estate market is very profitable;

-• Huge expat community.
+• It’s a huge expat community.

 Rise in business hubs